CNP-CIIMAR/FAALPred/README.md

 # FAALPred: Fatty Acyl-AMP Ligases (FAAL) Prediction Tool

 This document provides a comprehensive Markdown-friendly explanation and usage guide for the **FAALPred** code.
-You can copy and paste this document into your GitHub repository’s README or any publication.
-The document is structured to make it easy to understand what each function does, how to run the code, and how the workflow is organized.
+The Supplementary_methodology is structured to make it easy to understand the main functions and workflow of FAALPred
 Supplementary_methodology.dox

 1. [Detailed Explanation of Each Function](#ExplanationofEachFunction)